Primary Instructor - Summer Language Institute (SLI)

 Primary instructors have full responsibility for teaching one or more sections of an established language course, in collaboration with the home department and Summer Session, which are offered based on departmental and student needs.

-Summer Intensive Introductory Ancient Greek (GREK 10123) is taught in an intensive, condensed format; this 300-unit course meets 5 days each week for 8 weeks.
+Introductory and intermediate language courses are taught in an intensive, condensed format; these 300-unit courses meet 4 or 5 days each week for 6, 7, or 8 weeks.
 Responsibility for teaching the courses is often divided into two or three separate 3- or 4-week positions (equivalent to teaching 100 or 150 units, and compensated accordingly).

-Because SLI courses have multiple instructors and/or language assistants, all instructors must be prepared to coordinate with their co-instructors and/or language assistants.
+Since SLI courses have multiple instructors and/or language assistants, all instructors must be prepared to coordinate with their co-instructors and/or language assistants.
+Instructors of intensive (300-unit) modern language courses will also be required to give a four-skills proficiency exam at the end of the course, under the direction of the Office of Language Assessment.

 - Preparing all course materials (e.g., ordering books and authentic materials, including desk copies for language assistants; creating and maintaining the Canvas site) in advance of the beginning of summer quarter, in cooperation with all co-instructors